igorski/bitmappery/README.md

 # TODO / Roadmap

+* Issue with drawing masks on rotated content
+* When resizing document, positioned layers do not scale their position correctly
+* Implement rectangular selection / select all
 * Render service should use the tool-options-text debounce on first font load to ensure font is present on document load
 * Render service should measure total text bounding box upfront and scale resulting bitmap (can be done after render)
 * Try very wide Dropbox image on MB Air with space + pan in bottom right area.
 Won't work.
 * Restoring positions of documents with positioned rotated objects is not accurate
-* Issue with drawing mask on mirrored content
 * Moving of flipped / rotated content leads to occasional non-renders (isInsideViewport doesn't take rotated rectangles into account)
 * Copying selections on rotated content doesn't work
 * Copying selection should preserve original scale
 * Fill selection with color (make color not unique to brush, but generic tool prop)
 * Animate selection lines between white and black colors
-* When resizing document, positioned layers do not scale their position correctly
 * Layer bitmaps and masks must not be stored as Vue observables
 * Layer view in options-panel: allow naming, repositioning, toggling visibility and opacity
 * Canvas util : store transparency of images into saved document